maximilian-sprengholz/matched-social-media-profile/README.md

 # Matched Social Media Profile

-_Timestamp: 16.10.2022_

-For an experiment in follow-up wave of a panel survey, individual social media profiles are used as a stimulus to signal similarity or difference to a respondent.
+For an experiment in a follow-up wave of a panel survey, individual social media profiles are used as a stimulus to signal similarity or difference to a respondent.
 We estimate similarity/difference via a matching approach using respondent's information from the prior wave, and dynamically create a fictitious social media profile for matched individuals.

+End of most recent run: _16.10.22_

+Repo handover (with some housekeeping changes): _14.11.22_

 ## Project organization